 Horse Movements to and from United Kingdom (UK), Jersey, Alderney and Sark (Channel Islands (CI)), Isle of Man (IoM) and Ireland

-- Horses can be exported from Guernsey to the UK, other CI and Ireland without requirements for individual import permits or ITAHC's.
+- Horses can be exported from Guernsey to the UK, other CI and Ireland without requirements for individual import permits/licence and heath checks.
 However the situation may change without notice and exporters are advised to contact the country, territory or island of destination and those of transit to check their import requirements.
 Currently the IoM requires exporters to apply for an import licence which includes animal health declarations.
 Exporters should also be aware that tax and duty may be applicable to exports when entering other jurisdictions.

 - Guernsey's General Import Licence allows horses to be imported directly into Guernsey from the UK, other CI, IoM and Ireland without an individual import permit/licence provided that the country, territory or island of export is not subject to disease restrictions.
-There is no need for horse owners to have a copy of the general import licence with them when travelling to Guernsey from the UK, other CI, IoM and Ireland, however, for your information, follow this link for a copy of the general import licence.
+There is no need for horse owners to have a copy of the general import licence with them when travelling to Guernsey from the UK, other CI, IoM and Ireland.
 If animal health threats should change then the general import licence will be amended to provide additional biosecurity when it is required.

-- Note: Horses which depart from countries in Europe but travel through the UK to Guernsey must be inspected by a vet of the country of origin within 48hr before export and must be accompanied with the health attestation or ITAHC.
+- Note: Horses which depart from countries in Europe but travel through the UK to Guernsey must be inspected by a vet of the country of origin within 48hr before export and must be accompanied with health check certificates; ITAHC's (non-registered & registered equidae) or health attestations (registered equidae ONLY) .
 TPA eligible horses originating in France are excused from veterinary health certification.

-Horse movements to and from mainland Europe excluding France
+Horse movements to and from mainland Europe through and beyond France

-- Horses exported from Guernsey to the mainland EU must be accompanied by their passport and an ITAHC.
+- All categories of horse exported from Guernsey to the mainland EU through and beyond France must be accompanied by their passport and an ITAHC's (non-registered & registered equidae) or health attestations (registered equidae ONLY) .
 TPA eligible horses exported to France are excused from veterinary health certification.
-All categories of horse, including TPA eligible horses, which transit through and beyond France to another MS on the mainland EU must be inspected by a States of Guernsey authorised official veterinarian in within 48 hours of export and must be accompanied with the ITAHC.
+All categories of horse, including TPA eligible horses, which transit through and beyond France to another MS on the mainland EU must be inspected by a States of Guernsey authorised/official veterinarian in within 48 hours of export and must be accompanied with the ITAHC's (non-registered & registered equidae) or health attestations (registered equidae ONLY).
 Exporters should also be aware that tax and duty may be applicable on exports to other jurisdictions.

 - A condition of the import permit/licence is a requirement for inspection by a government authorised official veterinarian of the country of origin within 48 hours before export and the horse must be accompanied with the health attestation or ITAHC when travelling to Guernsey from the EU.
-In the case of registered horses if the ITAHC signed in Guernsey is unexpired on the day of the return journey to Guernsey i.e. within 10 days of signature, no further health attestation or ITAHC is required.
+In the case of registered horses travelling on an attestation signed in Guernsey that is unexpired on the day of the return journey to Guernsey i.e. within 10 days of signature, no further health attestation is required.
 The animal health requirements for import into Guernsey from a MS of mainland EU can be downloaded below.

-- In any other circumstances, horses cannot be imported into Guernsey without an import permit/licence issued by Agriculture, Countryside and Land Management Services.
+- In any other circumstances, horses cannot be imported into Guernsey without an import permit/licence issued by Agriculture, Countryside and Land Management Services (ACLMS).
 A licence may include animal health requirements, which may include isolation before dispatch to Guernsey and pre-movement veterinary tests.

 - Contact us for further information.

-- The cost of complying with any health and customs requirements must be met by the importer.
+- The cost of complying with any health checks, certification and customs requirements must be met by the importer.